mrhigham/minimal-mistakes/_pages/foundations/accessibility/index.md

 ## Subtitles

-Use English subtitles on all video content to ensure people who are deaf or hearing-impaired are able to access the audio content.
-It is preferable to also supply Te reo Māori subtitles where possible.
+English subtitles should be provided on all video content to ensure people who are deaf or hearing-impaired are able to access the audio content.
+These should be displayed by default to ensure no content is missed by this group.
+It is preferable to also supply reo Māori subtitles where possible.

 More on __[subtitles](/_pages/patterns/video#subtitles)__.